Shimonita’s 3 Geology Highlights

 Aoiwa Park

-This plant produces calcium carbonate from limestone.
-Limestone is a remnant of ancient coral reefs.
+This factory produces calcium carbonate from limestone, which is the fossilized remains of ancient coral reefs.

 - Geo